MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-monitor.md

 *Applies to: Azure Stack integrated systems*

-You can use the Azure Stack administrative endpoints through a set of update PowerShell cmdlets to monitor and manage your updates.
+You can use the Azure Stack administrative endpoints to monitor and manage your updates.
+They're accessible with PowerShell.
 For instructions on getting set up with PowerShell on Azure Stack, see [Install PowerShell for Azure Stack](azure-stack-powershell-install.md).

 You can use the following PowerShell cmdlet to manage your updates: